burmap01/R/README.md

 **Law of Large Numbers**.
 This project consists of selecting random numbers, whhich lie between 1 and -1 and whose mean is close to 68.
 The python notebook, *Law of Large numbers.Rmd*, has the code to this project.

+**Machine Learning Template**.
+This project sets the template which can be used for all Machine Learning downstream analysis.
+This involves removing NaN values, encodiing categorical variables.
+and splitting the dataset into training and test set.
+This project has 2 files uploaded:
+    1. Machine Learning template.R.
+    2. Data.csv.
+Machine Learning template.R is the R script for Data.csv.